andersonreisoares/academic-cv/content/authors/admin/_index.md

     - course: Master in Geodetic Sciences and Geoinformation Technology
       institution: Federal University of Pernambuco
       year: 2015
-    - course: BSc in Artificial Intelligence
+    - course: Advanced Course in Geoprocessing
       institution: Federal Institute for Education Science and Technology of Paraíba
       year: 2012